FINANCIAL LEVERAGE

 Overall, financial leverage influences a company’s cost of capital, profitability, risk exposure, and investor perception, making it a critical factor in financial decision-making. πŸ’ΌπŸ“ˆπŸ”

-See also EQUITY
+See also INVENTORY MANAGEMENT

 Q: HOW DOES FINANCIAL LEVERAGE AFFECT RETURNS AND RISK?